We’re all aware of the dangers of high blood sugar levels and there’s a lot…Read More

 If you are diabetic regular physical activity can make your body more sensitive to the hormone insulin and helps reduce your blood sugar.
 It also lowers your risk for nerve damage and heart disease.

 Experts suggest that you should get two and a half hours of moderate-intensity activity a week.
 This does not have to be a complicated routine as long as it makes you breathe harder.
 So walking fast, climbing stairs, strenuous housework, everything counts.
 Also include activities that work your major muscle groups (back, hips, legs, chest, abdomen, shoulders, and arms) on 2 or more days in a week.
+Doing this can help you control diabetes.
 Studies have also found that yoga – specifically asanas such as Dhanurasana, Ardhamatsayendrasana, Halasana, Vajrasana, Bhujangasana, Naukasana – can be helpful for people with diabetes.Sahay, B. K. “Role of yoga in diabetes.”
 JAPI 55 (2007): 121-6.

 If you’re sold on the benefits of physical activity but are finding it difficult to get started here are a few helpful tips: